yoshid8s/ca-manager-extended-unofficial/README.md

 # English Version

 # ca-manager-extension
-This plugin is a Content Attestation (CA) issuance and verification plugin.
+This plugin is a WordPress plugin that supports Content Attestation (CA) issuance and verification.

 This implementation is an independent extension based on the official CA Manager (v0.4.3), and implements a contextual advertising model that links article CAs and ad delivery.